developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/extended_scanner_parameters/index.md

 ##Overview

-This guide explains the use of extended scanner parameters, which allow for the setting and retrieval of scanning parameters not yet implemented with the class hierarchy or of those being added in the future.

-Introduced with EMDK for Android 9.0, `ScannerConfig.setParameter()` and `ScannerConfig.getParameter()` are pass-through APIs that (respectively) can be used to set and get scanner parameter configurations for use in scanning applications.
+**This guide explains the use of extended scanner parameters**, which allow for the setting and retrieval of scanning parameters not yet implemented within the EMDK class hierarchy or of those being added in the future. **Introduced with EMDK for Android 9.0**, `ScannerConfig.setParameter()` and `ScannerConfig.getParameter()` are pass-through APIs that (respectively) can be used to set and get scanner parameter configurations for use in scanning applications.
+If new scanning parameters arise and are not listed with a basic set of EMDK APIs, developers can use these APIs to set such parameters.

-This guide requires a basic knowledge of the use of EMDK-A scanning APIs.
+**This guide requires a basic knowledge of the use of EMDK-A scanning APIs**.
 If necessary, please become familiar with the guides below before proceeding.

 #### Related Guides:
 * **[EMDK Basic Scanning Tutorial](https://techdocs.zebra.com/emdk-for-android/latest/tutorial/tutBasicScanningAPI/)**